 Five Do’s and Don’ts That Can Help You Achieve Greater Financial Security

-With the unemployment rate slowly falling, many Americans are facing a healthier job market and trying to get their financial lives back on track.
-Drawing on the findings of the FINRA Investor Education Foundation's National Financial Capability Study of more than 25,000 Americans, the FINRA Foundation has developed five tips to help consumers both manage their day-to-day financial challenges and build a brighter financial future in 2014.
+Drawing on the findings of the FINRA Investor Education Foundation's National Financial Capability Study of more than 25,000 American adults, the FINRA Foundation has developed five tips to help consumers both manage their day-to-day financial challenges and build a brighter financial future.

 Do Your Best to Bust Your Debt.
-More than two out of five Americans (42 percent) we surveyed felt that they have too much debt—regardless of their income.
+Two out of five Americans (40 percent) we surveyed felt that they have too much debt—regardless of their income.
 The best way to avoid an endless cycle of credit card debt is to try to pay your credit cards in full and on time.
 If you have racked up credit card debt, pay it off as quickly as possible.
 Even if you are unable to pay your whole monthly bill, always pay more than the minimum due, which will reduce the amount of interest you will pay.
 Millennials should take extra care when using credit cards.
-The FINRA Foundation's Study found that 52 percent of Americans aged 18-34 reported engaging in expensive credit card behaviors, compared with the national average of 41 percent.
+[The FINRA Foundation's Study found that 52 percent of Americans aged 18-34 reported engaging in expensive credit card behaviors—for example, they made a late payment or exceeded their credit limit—compared with the national average of 39 percent.]
 FINRA Foundation resources can help you avoid the debt trap.